mozilla/glean.js/automation/README.md

 ### Docs

-Builds the Glean.js library for all the targeted platforms and document the size of the library and of each extra metric and plugin.
+Builds the Glean.js library for all the targeted platforms and documents the size of the library and of each extra metric and plugin.

 To run the script without updating the documentation: